andreamazza89/jq-exercises/readme.md

   - syntax highlighting
   - autocomplete
   - helpful error messages (elm-like)
-  - module system (probably more than I could chew..)
+  - module system (this one is probably more than I can chew..)

 ## Architecture